-Class Actions Filed Against Walt Disney, Viacom, Kiloo, Sybo and Others, For Violations of the Privacy Rights of Children and their Parents
+Class Actions Against Walt Disney, Viacom, Kiloo, Sybo and Others, For Violations of the Privacy Rights of Children and their Parents

 In July and August 2017, Lieff Cabraser filed class action lawsuits against several developers of children’s gaming apps and their software developer partners.
 These lawsuits allege that defendants unlawfully collected, used, and disseminated the personal information of children who played the gaming apps on smart phones, tablets, and other mobile devices.
 In June 2018, Lieff Cabraser filed amended complaints, which further detailed defendants’ unlawful behavior.
 These allegations cover some of the most popular child gaming apps: Nickelodeon’s Llama Spit Spit, Disney’s Princess Palace Pets, and Where’s My Water, and Kiloo’s Subway Surfers.

 The lawsuits allege that children’s personal data is pulled from their devices using advertising tracking software.
 The app developers – including Kiloo, Disney, and Viacom, the parent company of Nickelodeon—license advertising software from software developers which they then embed in gaming apps marketed to children.
 When children download and play one of these games, the advertising tracking software gathers and sends children’s personal data to advertisers operating within vast advertising networks.
 The advertising networks may then improperly use that data to build detailed data profiles of the children playing the games in order to target them with advertising based upon their demographics and gaming and other online behavior.
 Gaming app developers and their advertising partners share in the revenue generated from this tracking behavior.

 Below are descriptions of the defendants and their gaming apps included in these lawsuits.

-If you suspect your child’s data might have been improperly acquired or used by a mobile game or app without your permission, please call us today at 1 800 541-7358 or use the form below.
+If you suspect your child’s data might have been improperly acquired or used by a mobile game or app without your permission, please call us today at 1 800 541-7358 or use the form on this page.
 We welcome the opportunity to speak with you about the case.

 The Improper Acquisition and Use of Children’s Data